paccao/homelab/docs/arch-decisions/0-prometheus.md

 ### Things to follow up on based on this decision outcome

 - Set up Network policys to limit access to the monitoring namespace.
-- Look over the
+- Look over all the RBAC rules I have defined in the prometheus directory.
-- Set up audit/ warnings for attempted unexpected access to the monitoring namespace
+- Set up audit/ warnings for attempted unexpected access to the monitoring namespace.
 - Set up audit/ warnings for common attack vectors related to privileged access to a node.
 For example: a process tries to mount a path like /proc.